The Way to Colonos: Sophocles Retold

 Foreword by Rachel Cusk

-A fiery recasting of three Greek tragedies into the modern era, “written in an ageless prose that instantly strikes the reader as the work of a master.”
+A fiery modern retelling of three Greek tragedies, “written in an ageless prose that instantly strikes the reader as the work of a master.”
 (Rachel Cusk, from the foreword)

 COMING DEC 2, 2025

-First published in 1961, The Way to Colonos refashions three seminal plays by Sophocles into tales of modern women, probing their characters with savage intimacy.
-Antigone, wheeling her father, Oedipus, onto the ferry to Colonos, is a stylish woman in her thirties, disgusted by her father’s self-absorption, guilt, and evasions.
+First published in 1961, The Way to Colonos recasts three seminal plays by Sophocles into tales of modern women and warfare, probing their characters with savage intimacy.
+Antigone—a stylish woman in her thirties—wheeling her father, Oedipus, onto the ferry to Colonos, is disgusted by his self-absorption, guilt, and evasions.
 A suburban Electra dreams of a bloody confrontation with her mother, Clytemnestra, that may never come to pass.
 Philoctetes, a castaway soldier, navigates shifting allegiances in a guerrilla war that divided Greece after World War II.

-As Rachel Cusk writes in her foreword to this new edition, the first in sixty years, Cicellis was a woman before her time, whose work—written in English, her second language—offers “shocking insight into the secret lives of young women” and is only now “free to reach readers with an appetite for female artistic authority, who wish to see the world through sharp fresh eyes.”
+As Rachel Cusk writes in her foreword to this new edition, Cicellis was a woman before her time, whose work—written in English, her second language—offers particularly “shocking insight into the secret lives of young women” and is only now “free to reach readers with an appetite for female artistic authority, who wish to see the world through sharp fresh eyes.”

 “Kay Cicellis will go very far.”